Medowhill/pl_articles/en/3/index.md

 It is the first sentence of the first chapter.

 The above two sentences are enough to describe functional programming.
 Firstly, consider the phrase 'the evaluation of mathematical functions.'
-In the previous article, I mentioned that everything is an expression in Scala and an expression is evaluated into a value.
+In the last article, I mentioned that everything is an expression in Scala and an expression is evaluated into a value.
 In the perspective of functional programming, a program is a single (mathematical) expression and the execution of the program is finding a value denoted by the expression.
 The following code shows how functional programming is different from imperative programming.

 ```c
 int x = 1;